About Us

 All motorcycle riders are welcome to join, with a few requirements.
 Your bike must be roadworthy, equipped with hard case panniers or a top box, and capable of carrying hospital deliveries—soft panniers or bags aren’t allowed.
 Riders need at least 12 months of fully licensed experience and must pass an assessment ride.

 We support riders in becoming Advanced Riders.
 If you hold a valid Advanced Rider certificate (completed or renewed within the last 3 years), you may qualify to ride a liveried blood bike after showing dedication to the charity.
-NWBB L&L transports medical items between hospitals from 7:00 pm to 2:00 am Monday to Thursday, and from 7:00 pm Friday to 2:00 am Monday, with 12-hour shifts on weekends.
-The minimum commitment is two shifts per month (24 shifts per year).
+NWBB L&L transports medical items between hospitals from 7:00 pm to 2:00 am Monday to Friday, and from 7:00 am to 2:00 am at the weekend We ask riders and drivers to make a commitment of two shifts per month (24 shifts per year).

 Drivers